pydantic/pydantic/docs/concepts/json_schema.md

 """
 ```

-In the future, it's likely that Pydantic will add builtin support for JSON schema generation for types like `PlainValidator`,
+In the future, it's likely that Pydantic will add builtin support for JSON schema generation for types like
+[`PlainValidator`][pydantic.functional_validators.PlainValidator], but the
-but the `WithJsonSchema` annotation will still be useful for other custom types.
+[`WithJsonSchema`][pydantic.json_schema.WithJsonSchema] annotation will still be useful for other custom types.

 ### `SkipJsonSchema` annotation

 ??? api "API Documentation"
     [`pydantic.json_schema.SkipJsonSchema`][pydantic.json_schema.SkipJsonSchema]<br>

-The `SkipJsonSchema` annotation can be used to skip a including field (or part of a field's specifications)
+The [`SkipJsonSchema`][pydantic.json_schema.SkipJsonSchema] annotation can be used to skip a including field (or part of a field's specifications)
 from the generated JSON schema.
 See the API docs for more details.